apache/druid/docs/content/configuration/index.md

 ### Metadata Storage

 These properties specify the jdbc connection and other configuration around the metadata storage.
-The only processes that connect to the metadata storage with these properties are the [Coordinator](../design/coordinator.html), [Overlord](../design/overlord.html) and [Realtime Processes](../design/realtime.html).
+The only processes that connect to the metadata storage with these properties are the [Coordinator](../design/coordinator.html) and [Overlord](../design/overlord.html).

 |Property|Description|Default|
 |--------|-----------|-------|